 The Agency is primarily exposed to risks of loss related to torts; theft of, damage to, and destruction of assets; and errors and omissions.
-To protect itself, the Agency contract with the County of Ventura for legal services and maintains an errors and omissions policy in the amount of \$1,000,000 through the County of Ventura
+To protect itself, the Agency contract with the County of Ventura for legal services and maintains an errors and omissions policy of \$1,000,000 through the County of Ventura.